-Dividends paid by the Fund (but none of those Fund's capital gain distributions) may qualify in part for the dividends-received deduction available to corporate shareholders, provided certain holding period and other requirements are satisfied.
+Dividends paid by the Fund (but none of those Fund's capital gain distributions) may qualify in part for the dividends received deduction available to corporate shareholders, provided certain holding period and other requirements are satisfied.
 Distributions that the Fund reports as "qualified dividend income" may be eligible to be taxed to non-corporate shareholders at the reduced rates applicable to long-term capital gain if derived from the Fund's qualified dividend income and/or if certain other requirements are satisfied.
 "Qualified dividend income" generally is income derived from dividends paid by U.S. corporations or certain foreign corporations that are either incorporated in a U.S. possession or eligible for tax benefits under certain U.S. income tax treaties.
 In addition, dividends that the Fund receives in respect of stock of certain foreign corporations may be qualified dividend income if that stock is readily tradable on an established U.S. securities market.

-Since each of the AXS Thomson Reuters Private Equity Return Tracker Fund's and the AXS Thomson Reuters Venture Capital Return Tracker Fund's income is derived primarily from sources that do not pay dividends, it is not expected that a substantial portion of the dividends paid by those Funds will qualify either for the dividends-received deduction for corporations or for any favorable U.S. federal income tax rate available to non-corporate shareholders on "qualified dividend income."
+Since the AXS FTSE Venture Capital Return Tracker Fund's income is derived primarily from sources that do not pay dividends, it is not expected that a substantial portion of the dividends paid by those Funds will qualify either for the dividends-received deduction for corporations or for any favorable U.S. federal income tax rate available to non-corporate shareholders on "qualified dividend income."